elotroalex/tcd7/bios.md

 border, postcolonial feminist theory and digital humanities methods.
 She is the co-founder of Borderlands Archives Cartography, leads the Delis Negrón digital archive and collaborates in other DH projects.

 &#x2666;

+## Kaiama L. Glover

+...is Professor of French and Africana Studies at Barnard College, Columbia University.
+She is the author of <i>Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon </i>(Liverpool 2010); co-editor of <i>Marie Vieux Chauvet: Paradoxes of the Postcolonial Feminine</i> (<i>Yale French Studies</i> 2016) and of the forthcoming <i>Haiti Reader </i>(Duke UP); and translator of Frankétienne’s <i>Ready to Burst</i> (Archipelago Books 2014), Marie Chauvet’s <i>Dance on the Volcano</i> (Archipelago Books 2016), and René Depestre’s <i>Hadriana in All My Dreams </i>(Akashic Books 2017).
+She has won awards from the PEN/Heim Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, the Mellon Foundation, and the Fulbright Foundation.
+She is founding co-editor of <a href="http://smallaxe.net/sxarchipelagos" target="_blank" rel="noopener"><i>sx archipelagos: a small axe journal of digital practice</i></a><i> </i>and co-director of the digital humanities project <i><a href="mailto:sameboats.org" target="_blank" rel="noopener">In the Same Boats: Toward an Afro-Atlantic Intellectual Cartography</a></i>.
+She contributes regularly to <i>The New York Times Book Review</i>.
+Her manuscript “Disorderly Women: On Caribbean Community and the Ethics of Self-Regard,” a monograph concerning literary representations of wayward womanhood in Caribbean prose fiction is forthcoming with Duke University Press.

+&#x2666;